 Whatfix is an electronic performance support platform using which you can provide in-app guidance within your business applications to train and support employees at their point of need.

 Especially when your organization is using applications like Salesforce where there are multiple features, constant updates, and features going obsolete, chances are that the employees will get overwhelmed.
 Moreover, changing your training content from scratch each time can get tedious.

 Employees tend to forget most of what they’ve learned because of the time lag between learning and implementation.
-With a performance support platform like Whatfix as part of your training tools stack, you can create quick guides that provide concise information to employees with minimal disruption to their ongoing workflow.
+With a training tool like Whatfix as part of your employee training tools stack, you can create quick guides that provide concise information to employees with minimal disruption to their ongoing workflow.
 Any training forgotten won’t affect the performance since you are resolving queries with contextual, just-in-time guidance.

-Ontuitive can help you train employees by offering specific information at the right time.
+Ontuitive is another training tool that can help you train your employees by offering specific information at the right time.
 Be it to train new hires on your organization’s business processes or the days following a process change, Ontuitive provides relevant access to your existing resources.

-Moodle is one of the most popular LMS, and there’s a good reason for it.
+Moodle is one of the most popular Learning Management System, and there’s a good reason for it.